Neeraj-Natu/echelon/README.md

 - Usually REPL starts with a prompt ">>" thus in shifu the repl starts with the same.

 ---
+Credits:

-The work here is from working through a great book written by Thorsten Ball.
+For this project I have been following through a great book written by [Thorsten Ball](https://thorstenball.com/).
 The Book name is : [Writing an Interpreter in GO](https://interpreterbook.com/).